-Participants of this program will travel to the Netherlands and Belgium and learn not only about Dutch culture, but also about how this culture has changed throughout its history and via its interactions with other cultures and peoples.
+Participants of this program will travel to the Netherlands and learn not only about Dutch culture, but also about how this culture has changed throughout its history and via its interactions with other cultures and peoples.

 Benjamin Forsyth, Department Head & Associate Professor

 Dr. Forsyth is excited to take students to the Netherlands, where he lived for two years and has been back multiple times since.
 A fluent Dutch speaker and former Dutch language teacher, Dr. Forsyth is looking forward to sharing his passion for all things Dutch with his students.

 CAP 3550: Constructing Cross-Cultural Bridges (3 credit hours)

 The interdisciplinary nature of the course incorporates a variety of learning experiences that will follow three phases.

 The first phase will include preparatory work in which students will be exposed to selections of Dutch art and literature and other materials via presentations, class discussions and several short assignments that help students begin to understand historical, artistic, politico-economic, and techno-scientific aspects of Dutch culture.
 The second “on-site” phase will occur in the Netherlands where students be exposed to the people, places and various artifacts of Dutch culture and to consider more deeply how culture shapes and modifies personal views about reality and perception.
 The final phase of the course will occur after the trip with a debriefing meeting in which students will present final projects about what they learned while abroad.
 To view the course syllabus, click HERE.